 “Yoga takes you into the present moment, the only place where life exists.” – Patañjali –

 So how does yoga help?
-This is a question that I continually come back too in my personal practise & my teaching.
+This is a question that I continually come back to in my personal practice & my teaching.
 I will be writing more about it in the coming weeks & months as well as touching upon it in class.
-There is no one definitive answer, instead, there are innumerable ways in which yoga can benefit each & every one of us.
+There is no definitive answer, instead, there are innumerable ways in which yoga can benefit each & every one of us.
 Quite simply, the practice of yoga & mindfulness helps us to get better at being in the present moment.
 Or in other words, yoga, because punching people is frowned upon!

 Yoga in the felt sense